o1-labs/coda-workshop/slides.md

 ### Ouroboros Basics

-Time is broken into Slots (like cycles of blocks in tezos) TODO
+Time is broken into epochs (like cycles of blocks in tezos) TODO

+Stake is counted a 1-2 epochs in the past (just like in tezos it's counted a few cycles in the past)

 !!!